ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 	* "They suckered themselves into over-prioritising their coalition versus message."
 		* example: saying that *Leave* had no good people on its side.
 Basically a weird sort of ignorant *ad hominem* instead of engaging with issues people cared about.
 	* Steered by pundit, not actual people.
-		* focus groups showed that opinions, especially outside London, were extremely different, and Cameron&Co missing them entirely.
+		* focus groups showed that opinions, especially outside London, were extremely different, and Cameron & Co missing them entirely.
 2. Some critics said they should have been a positive campaign about the EU, and they're wrong.
 	* Cameron & Osborne were right about this.
 Not enough time/money to change sentiment
 3. **Highlight**: "I suspect that in general big mistakes cause defeat much more often than excellent moves cause victory"